brunetton/OpenPianosMap/README.md

 The map is here :
 http://www.cartes.xyz/t/e5c83c-Pianos_map

+For a mobile Android app, you can use the great OpenMultiMaps available [on F-droid](https://f-droid.org/packages/app.fedilab.openmaps), then go to contributions -> mapcontrib

 ## How to add a piano ?

 I suggest to tag piano this way: create a node with this tags: